Understanding Semaglutide, Ozempic, Wegovy and Mounjaro: Insights from Dr. Ken Berry

 Let’s begin by explaining exactly what Ozempic and Wegovy are.

-The common chemical in both Ozempic and Wegovy is known as semaglutide, which is a drug from a class of medicines called GLP-1 agonists.
-They bind to receptors found on cells of the pancreas that produce insulin to stimulate insulin production and release; therefore, they are involved in the control of blood sugar.
+The active ingredient in both Ozempic and Wegovy is semaglutide, which belongs to a class of medications known as GLP-1 agonists.
+These drugs bind to receptors on insulin-producing cells in the pancreas, stimulating the production and release of insulin, thereby playing a crucial role in blood sugar regulation.
 Semaglutide also targets the hypothalamus (a part of your brain) by affecting neurons (nerve cells) within the brain that control appetite.

-It is believed that these drugs likely work by slowing down the stomach’s natural process of emptying, and, as a result, prevent a steep rise in blood glucose levels after eating.
+These drugs likely work by slowing the stomach’s natural emptying process, which helps prevent a steep rise in blood glucose levels after eating.
 Ozempic and Wegovy also work by binding to the receptors that stimulate insulin release from the pancreas.

 In addition to this, they help to reduce the amount of sugar released by your liver.
 The combination of these effects helps to lower your A1C and blood sugar levels, and may also help reduce your appetite.